-Made with just three simple ingredients, these nutritious Cottage Cheese Pancakes are a healthy breakfast for kids you make in under 10 minutes.
+Made with just 3 simple ingredients, these nutritious Cottage Cheese Pancakes are a healthy breakfast for kids you make in under 10 minutes.
 They’re loaded with protein and healthy fats—and are also fluffy and delish.

-I love making quick and nutritious breakfasts that my kids will actually eat and these Cottage Cheese Pancakes have been in regular rotation lately.
+I love making quick and nutritious breakfasts that my kids will actually eat, and these Cottage Cheese Pancakes have been in regular rotation lately.

 Ingredients You Need